π Quick Start with Hikube

 Tenant Verificationβ

 Your tenant is your isolated workspace.
-Verify that you are in the correct namespace:
+Verify that you are in the correct context:

 kubectl config current-context